javierquevedo/flok/README.md

-# flok - Radical Open Business Operation Toolkit
+# flok - Radically Open Business Operation Toolkit
 ## brought to you by Nothing Interactive

 ## Why 'flok'?